 1. Find the capacity of a pan in the recipe.

-You will be able to know the capacity of a pan by calculating the inside dimensions.
+You will be able to find the capacity of a pan by calculating the inside dimensions.
 In the case of the sample recipe, A, B and H is all 12cm, so the formula is 12cm x12cm x 12cm = 1728ml.

 If the top and bottom widths are different, the formula is below.